-Included in revenues arising from manufacturing are revenues of approximately RM0.85 million (2018: RM1.47 million) which arose from sales to the Group's largest customer.
-No other single customer contributed 10% or more to the Group's revenue for both 2019 and 2018.
+Included in revenues arising from manufacturing are revenues of approximately RM2.37 million (2019: RM0.85 million) which arose from sales to the Group's largest customer.
+Two other customers contributed to the Group's revenue for 2020 (2019: 3 customers).